What Is Video Bitrate (And What Bitrate Should You Use)? (Update)

 Your bandwidth (and that of your audience) is not static.
 It can vary depending on the reliability of your ISP, how many other devices might be making demands on your network, and even the weather.

 Tip: Maximize this speed by eliminating other demands on your bandwidth (turning off other devices).
-Consider using an Ethernet cord instead of Wi-Fi for greater reliability.
+Consider using an Ethernet cable instead of Wi-Fi for greater reliability.

 Frame Rate

-Tip: Consider 30fps for a standard video and 60fps for higher definition.
+Tip: Consider 30fps for a news or drama video with less motion and 60fps for gaming, sports and action movies.

 Resolution